abbbi/virtnbdbackup/tools/README.md

-The fileystem can then be mounted (here, norecovery,ro and nouuid re mandatory because the vm backed up was not running qemu agent to have a consistent backup and recovery wont work with a read only device).
+The fileystem can then be mounted (here, norecovery,ro and nouuid re mandatory because the vm backed up was not running qemu agent to have a consistent XFS file system within the backup and recovery wont work with a read only device).

 ```
   # mount /dev/vg_main/lv_root /mnt -o norecovery,ro,nouuid